4 Farm-Inspired Fall Getaways in North Carolina

 Local Lore, Art & Adventure Await

 In and around artsy Spruce Pine, a mountain town off the Blue Ridge Parkway, visitors will find hundreds of studios, galleries and gift shops.
-The renowned nonprofit Market on Oak is the biggest place to find a wide variety of lifestyle goods like home decor, local foods and handmade pottery.
+The renowned nonprofit Market on Oak is the biggest place to find a wide variety of lifestyle goods such as home decor, local foods and handmade pottery.
 Mountain music is another important part of Spruce Pine’s history, and you can stop at The Orchard at Altapass for free music during select days throughout the year.
 The orchard focuses on educational programs and community events, and kids will love the activity brochures for the orchard’s on-site trails and Southern Appalachia storytelling hayrides.

 Continue your cultural outdoor exploration at Emerald Village in nearby Little Switzerland, home to the North Carolina Mining Museum, an all-natural gemstone mine with gold panning and a black light mine tour.
 Lastly, get your blood pumping with Thrifty Adventures, a premier wilderness guiding service that offers rock and ice climbing, whitewater rafting, tubing, mountaineering, rappelling and canyoneering.
 Soak in the outdoors throughout the night, too, at Bear Den Family Campgrounds and Cabins or Spruce Pine Campground, or rent a cabin through Blue Ridge Parkway Cabin Rentals.